 4. Cowl Pocket

-This is a decorative patch pocket that has folds of fabric draped around the opening like a scarf. Â
+Cowl pocket is a decorative patch pocket with folds of fabric draped around the opening like a scarf.

-5. Expandable pocketsÂ
+5. Expandable pockets

 The cargo pocket is an expandable pocket with a flap usually seen in pants by the name cargo pants.
 Check out the tutorial to make a cargo pocket

-Many of the pockets given above overlap in their properties; for eg., a welt pocket is also a slit pocket; a cargo pocket is a patch pocket as well as an expandable pocket.
-A pouch pocket is also an expandable pocket.
+Many of the pockets given above overlap in their properties; for example, a welt pocket is also a slit pocket; a cargo pocket is a patch pocket and an expandable pocket.
 A pleated patch pocket is also expandable.
-A flap pocket is a patch pocket with a flap.Â
+A flap pocket is a patch pocket with a flap.

 6. Faux Pockets